 Remember that it’s extremely important to ensure you’re following the rules if you decide to make a position redundant.
 Otherwise, you may end up facing serious penalties.

 A major debate among lawyers and law firm marketers in the modern world is centered on Google AdWords marketing.
 As a law firm, is it worth using AdWords?
 If so, how should it be used to get the most out of it?

 To begin with, we’re going to say yes, Google AdWords marketing for law firms, such as Family Lawyers Perth, is worth it, but only if it’s one right and only if you have a large marketing budget.
 If your marketing budget is limited, there are other things, like social media, that you need to focus on first to make sure that you are getting the most for your money.
 Let’s have a look at this in more detail.

 AdWords Is Expensive For Lawyers

-As you probably already know, Google Adwords is extremely expensive for lawyers and law firms.
+As you probably already know, Google Adwords is extremely expensive for family lawyers and law firms in general.
 Unless you are focusing on very non-competitive location-specific keywords, then you can expect to pay a lot every time someone clicks on one of your ads.
 This can quickly chew up your advertising budget, giving you limited visibility and limited returns for the amount of money you have spent.

 SEO Is A More Affordable Option